The Ultimate Trekking Adventure in Madagascar

 Hiking

-Wake up early and hop in the van for the drive from Tulear to Ranohira, the gateway to Isalo National Park and the starting point for your two-day trek through this remote region.
-The trail winds through a stunning landscape of towering sandstone formations, deep canyons, and lush greenery.
-The area is packed with endemic plants and trees – with plenty of chances to spot your first wild lemurs of the trip.
-You will stop for a picnic lunch in a scenic spot before continuing on through a canyon to reach a refreshing wild swim spot.
+Wake up early and hop in the van for the drive from Tulear (Toliara) to Ranohira, the gateway to Isalo National Park and the starting point for your two-day trek through this remote region.
+The trail winds through a stunning landscape of towering sandstone formations, deep canyons, winding rivers and lush greenery.
+You will stop for a picnic lunch in a scenic spot surrounded by endemic plants and trees – with plenty of chances to spot your first wild lemurs of the trip.
 Camp out beneath mango trees for your first night beneath the stars in Madagascar.

 Day 4